tc39/proposal-pattern-matching/README.md

 // The match construct pulled three elements from the generator,
 // so there’s two leftover afterwards.
 ```

+When execution of the match construct finishes,
+all cached iterators are closed.

 ### Object Pattern